 The Graduate and Faculty Commons will offer an inviting setting and specialized resources to facilitate study and research for faculty and graduate students.
 It will include conference rooms, group study rooms, individualized carrels, a reading room and small outdoor terrace.
 This area will be a hub for faculty and student collaboration on scholarly projects and publications.

-Located above the Lakeside Atrium, this 100' long terrace will offer a view of the newly created lake.
+Located above the Lakeside Overlook, this 100' long terrace will offer a view of the newly created lake.
 Separated from the Learning Commons to preserve the “deep quiet” study atmosphere of that area, this will be another special vantage point in the library providing a relaxing area for conversation.

 Lakeside Study Lounge